Partial Rate Matrix for Dark Matter Scattering: Integration In Vector Space

 I project the functions of $\vec v$ and $(\vec q, E)$ onto vector spaces spanned by complete and orthogonal basis functions $\ket{\phi}$ and $\ket{\varphi}$:

 where $Y_{\ell m}(\hat n)$ are the real spherical harmonics,

 and $r_n(v)$ and $r_{jn}(q, E)$ are real-valued orthogonal functions.
-Here I leave the form of the radial basis functions unspecified, though the Appendix provides a specific example.
-A companion paper~\cite{companionLong} introduces a basis of spherical wavelets designed for this application.
+Here I leave the form of the radial basis functions unspecified.
+A companion paper~\cite{Lillard:2023cyy} introduces a basis of spherical wavelets specifically designed for this application.

 Using a bra-ket notation for the basis vectors, the vector space representations of $g_\chi$ and $f_S$ are:

 Inner products take the form